5/14/2024

 Acting CEO

 Yeah, it's headcount reduction.
-So Toadman headcount reduction was the majority of the overall reduction in that 45 person headcount.
-Petrol did pull back slightly as well but overall the estimated annual saving from 45 people being reduced is about 35 million sec that we expect to save on a full year annualized basis and we should be able to start realizing that savings from second half fully of this year.
+So Toadman headcount reduction was the majority of the overall reduction in that 45% headcount.
+Petro did pull back slightly as well.
+But, you know, overall, the estimated annual saving from 45 people being reduced is about $35 million that we expect to save on a four-year annualized basis.
+And we should be able to start realizing that savings from second half fully of this year.

 speaker